|

 Everything you need to know!

-experience some pain and discomfort with ovulating.
-Usually this pain can be
+some pain and discomfort with ovulating.
+Usually this pain can be associated

-associated with the release of your egg.
-This could be from the stretching
+with the release of your egg.
+This could be from the stretching of the follicle

-of the follicle on your ovary as the egg is released or even possibly the
+on your ovary as the egg is released or even possibly the growing of the

 For most individuals, ovulation pain is usually felt about two week before

-is usually isolated to one side of the abdomen, depending on which ovary is
+pain is usually isolated to one side of the abdomen, depending on which

-releasing the egg during the specific cycle (which can seem quite random).
+ovary is releasing the egg during the specific cycle (which can seem quite

-triggering the pain.
-The pain could have the sensation of an uncomfortable
+the pain.
+The pain could have the sensation of an uncomfortable pressure

 Most of the time, this ovulation pain is natural and should cause no worry